fansalon/TEspeX/README.md

                         sample file is expected to contain 1 single column [required]
   --length LENGTH       length of the read given as input.
 This is used to
-                        calculate STAR index parameters.
+                        calculateSTAR index parameters.
 If your fq/fq.gz file contains reads with different length specify the most frequent read length [required] --out OUT             directory where the output files will be written.
 This